28

 2. Tree

-A tree is a collection of objects or entities known as nodes connected by edges and has a hierarchical relationship between the nodes.
+A tree is a collection of objects or entities known as nodes connected by edges, and there is a hierarchical relationship between the nodes.
 The topmost node of the tree is called the root node from which the tree originates, and the nodes below it are called the child nodes.

 Example of Trees in Java